Shell game: History

 The shell game dates back at least to Ancient Greece.
 It can be seen in several paintings of the European Middle Ages.
-A book published in England in 1670 (Hull Elections – Richard Perry and his fiddler wife) mentions the thimblerig game.
-In the 1790s, it was called "thimblerig" as it was originally played using sewing thimbles.
 Later, walnut shells were used, and today the use of bottle caps or matchboxes is common.
+The game has also been called "thimblerig" as it could be played using sewing thimbles.
+The first recorded use of the term "thimblerig" is in 1826.

 The swindle became very popular throughout the nineteenth century, and games were often set up in or around traveling fairs.
 A thimblerig team (comprising operator and confederates) was depicted in William Powell Frith's 1858 painting, The Derby Day.
-In Frith's 1895, My Autobiography and Reminiscences the painter-turned-memorialist leaves an account of his encounter with a thimble-rig team (operator and accomplices):
+In Frith's 1888 My Autobiography and Reminiscences, the painter-turned-memoirist leaves an account of his encounter with a thimble-rig team (operator and accomplices):

 Fear of jail and the need to find new "flats" (victims) kept these "sharps" (shell men or "operators") traveling from one town to the next, never staying in one place very long.
 One of the most infamous confidence men of the nineteenth century, Jefferson Randolph Smith, known as Soapy Smith, led organized gangs of shell men throughout the mid-western United States, and later in Alaska.